jjostes/API-challenge/README.md

 # API-challenge

+<h3>Overview:</h3></br>
+Using randomly selected cities from across the globe (citipy), API calls were made to OpenWeatherMaps in order to collect weather data.
+These were then used to generate plots to see if these weather variables correlated with changes in latitude or longitude, some including linear regressions and r-squared values.
+A heatmap was then created to display humidity, as well as filtering for ideal hotels listed via the Google Places API.

 <b>output_data:</b></br>
 Contains image files of Weather Variables vs. City Latitude scatterplots.
 Variables include: temperature, humidity, cloudiness & windspeed.